 Consumed in relative moderation, energy drinks are a great way to give your body the added edge needed to push harder during workouts and longer physically and to stay focused and on task mentally.
 Just don’t confuse an energy drink with a sports drink, because while tasty and exhilarating, they are not hydrating and can’t replace water or a sports drink.
 (And probably best not to mix them with alcohol, not that that’s going to stop anyone.)
 Still unsure what to get?
 Here are 10 energy drinks worth the sips.

 Red Bull is the OG of the energy drink game, having been founded way back when in 1987.
-They have by far the largest market share of the category, and for good reason.
+They have by far the largest market share of the category and for good reason.
 Or reasons, really.
 First, most of their drinks taste pretty good, like this blueberry flavored take on their standard caffeine, taurine, and vitamin-packed recipe.
 Also notable is how involved Red Bull is with myriad sports: The company sponsors athletes and events all over the world.

 This sweet, low-calorie drink from Monster is one of the few energy drinks that actually will hydrate you (or re-hydrate you, as the case may be — it was designed to help recovery after a hard night out).
 But as it packs more caffeine than all but the strongest cups of coffee, stick to one can and then hit the water as you rebuild your stamina for the day.
 And for the coming night.

 As the name suggests, this energy drink is free of sugar, and thus free of calories, too.
 And no carbs, FYI.
-It does have 160 mg of caffeine and doses of taurine, ginseng, guarana (which is a natural stimulant, if you were wondering) and some vitamins, but there are also quite a few artificial ingredients, so moderate your intake.
+It does have 160mg of caffeine and doses of taurine, ginseng, guarana (which is a natural stimulant, if you were wondering), and some vitamins, but there are also quite a few artificial ingredients, so moderate your intake.

 3D Energy Drink is a brand with several different flavors and an ingredient blend boasting caffeine, guarana extract, taurine, and other ingredients found in many energy drinks these days.
 So what sets it apart?
 Primarily the fact that many people note its flavors as among the best in the category.
-Also it’s pretty moderately priced.
+Also, it’s pretty moderately priced.

 NOS delivers all the stimulants you expect (nay, demand!) from an energy drink along with the vitamins (like B-12 and B-6) your body will appreciate, but it’s the L-theanine that is notable here.
 L-theanine is an amino acid that can help you stay less jittery and more focused even with that caffeine boost.

 This energy drink (and other variations from the brand) is bursting with flavor yet modest in calories, with just 25 per 12-ounce can.
 It’s politely packed with 160 milligrams of caffeine and loaded with electrolytes like sodium, potassium, and other things you lose when you are sweating but need to perform (and live).
-Also the company is an official partner of the Navy SEAL Foundation and has donated nearly a million dollars to support “those who have got our backs.”
+The company is an official partner of the Navy SEAL Foundation and has donated nearly a million dollars to support “those who have got our backs.”

-As the name suggests, the formula found in a single 1.93-ounce bottle of 5-Hour Energy is supposed to give you a bump for abut five hours.
+As the name suggests, the formula found in a single 1.93-ounce bottle of 5-Hour Energy is supposed to give you a bump for about five hours.
 And as these little bottles are so small and portable, you can have one on hand for any time you need that bump.

-If all you want is a solid dose of caffeine without all the taurine this and ginseng that and vitamin what, then strong coffee is the way to go.
+If all you want is a solid dose of caffeine without all the taurine and ginseng that and vitamin what, then strong coffee is the way to go.
 Like double strength, which is what this delectable concentrated coffee is.
 Mix it to make a fine beverage, or sip as is to get that energy buzz going.

 Not sure when you’ll need that dose of energy?
 Keep it at the ready in powdered form, then.
 One tube of ZipFizz has 100 milligrams of caffeine, so it’s fine to have a couple, and it will load you up with vitamins, antioxidants, and electrolytes.
 And flavor.